jaycoskey/Bananagrams/README.md

       * Possible solutions can be looked up by hash value in a separate run of the script, using the LOOKUP feature.
       * Due to hash collisions, the resulting 4-word list(s) found might not actually complement the 8-word list.
         * This is why the "solution" is called a "possible solution".
+* **Possible future ideas:**
+  * Modify the search to use async calls, or some other form of parallelism.
+  * For the hash function, I mapped the letters of the alphabet to consecutive prime numbers, multiplied them together, then took the result modulo 10^15.
+    This results in a hash of the set of letters that (a) is independent of the order of letters, and (b) could fit in a 64-bit int.
+    Unfortunately, the modulo operation leaves open but open the possibility of a hash collision.
+    The rate of hash collisions might be reduced or even eliminated if we applied two optimizations.
+    * Change the ordering of the mapping from letters to primes so that the most frequent letters (e.g., 'e') are mapped to the smallest primes (e.g., 2), while the less frequent letters (e.g., 'q') are mapped to the larger primes.
+    * Since the words we hash don't contain the letters j, k, q, x, z, and w, we can use only the first 20 primes, from 2 to 71.

 # Bananagram Challenge History

 * **Challenge:** Here is the original version of the challenge that I heard.